infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

 When creating content I aim to produce a quality above that which is currently available on the subject.
-That is not always strictly possible, but my overarching goal.
+While not always strictly possible, that's my overarching goal.

 ### Email